files-community/Website/src/routes/docs/configuring/custom-themes/+page.md

 ---
-title: Customizing colors in Files
+title: Custom themes in Files
 ---

 Files comes with a large collection of custom background colors but additional customization is available for advanced users.